Ricardo Lagos: Political career

 During the 1980s, Lagos assumed a fundamental role in the fight for the recovery of democracy.
 In addition to being one of the leaders of the Socialist Party of Chile, he became President of the Democratic Alliance, a force that grouped the majority of the democratic parties opposing the dictatorship of General Augusto Pinochet.
 In 1983, he decided to leave his position as an international civil employee in the United Nations.
 In December of that year, he became president of the Democratic Alliance.
-In 1987, as the president of the Committee of the Left for Free Elections, he called on all citizens and parties to enrol in the electoral registries to vote "no" in a 1988 national plebiscite on whether Pinochet should be allowed to remain president of Chile.
+In 1987, as the president of the Committee of the Left for Free Elections, he called on all citizens and parties to enrol in the electoral registries to cast their vote for the "No" option in the constitutionally-mandated October 1988 referendum, in which Pinochet sought to obtain a new eight-year term in office.

 Lagos became the undisputed leader of Pinochet's opponents after appearing in Canal 13's first political debate show since the 1973 coup d'état, De cara al país (towards the country), where he stated; "With the triumph of "No", the country will prevent General Pinochet from being 25 years in power, it will mark the start of the end of the dictatorship".
 Lagos then looked directly into the camera and accusingly raised his index finger to say directly to all viewers:

 General Pinochet has not been honest with the country...
 I will remind you, General Pinochet, that on the day of the 1980 plebiscite you said that "President Pinochet would not be a candidate in 1989". ...
 And now, you promise the country another eight years, with tortures, murders, and human rights violations.
 It seems to me inadmissible, that a Chilean can have so much hunger for power, to aim to stay for 25 years in power!
 Never before has a Chilean ever done so.
 And you asked me to answer either Yes or No, and that's what I did.
 Please excuse me, Raquel, but I'm speaking after being silent for 15 years already!